I did MDMA therapy. It was a deeply profound and life-changing experience.

 Yes, I know I’m taking a risk by writing this — especially under my own name — but I’ve decided to do it anyway, for two reasons:

-1. MDMA is being clinically tested for therapeutic use, and will probably be legal with prescription within 5 years (or less).
-The feds are not going after people who use MDMA for therapy.
+1. MDMA is already in Stage Three clinical trials , and will probably be legal for therapeutic use (with prescription) within 4 years (or less).
+No one is coming after people who use MDMA for therapy.

-2. Far more importantly, I’ve spent my life speaking my truth publicly, and will not stop now.
+2. Far more important: I’ve spent my life speaking my truth publicly, and will not stop now.
 This subject is significant, and I think speaking up about this will quite literally save people’s lives.
-If I have to take a legal risk for that, then I will do so.
+If I have to take a legal risk do do that, then so be it.

 1. Why I Decided To Do MDMA

-I decided to do MDMA therapy because I had trauma that I could not get to or deal with, even after trying every other therapy I could.
+I decided to do MDMA therapy because I had trauma that I could not deal with, even after trying every other therapy I could.

 I spent 4 years in psychoanalysis, going 4 times a week.
 It was great for me for a long time, and it helped me immensely.
 It helped me deal with a lot, and taught me so much about myself — how I think and feel, and how my emotions worked.